-If there is one Dr Pepper treat I will never outgrow, it is the float.
-It is barely a recipe, just cold soda poured over vanilla ice cream, but the moment the foam climbs up a frosty glass it feels like the best thing I have made all week.
-This is the drink I reach for on a hot afternoon when I want something that is half dessert, half soda, and all nostalgia.
+If there is one Dr Pepper treat nobody outgrows, it is the float.
+It is barely a recipe, just cold soda poured over vanilla ice cream, but the moment the foam climbs up a frosty glass it feels like the best thing in the kitchen all week.
+This is the drink to reach for on a hot afternoon when you want something that is half dessert, half soda, and all nostalgia.

 The magic is in the contrast.
 Cold, fizzy Dr Pepper hits the vanilla ice cream and instantly whips up a creamy, foamy head, while the soda underneath stays sharp and bubbly.
-It is a two-ingredient classic that proves you do not need much to make this drink shine, and it is one more reason I cannot quit it, which I get into in my soda lover's journey.
+It is a two-ingredient classic that proves you do not need much to make this drink shine, and it is one more reason the soda is so hard to quit, which the soda lover's journey gets into.

 Why Dr Pepper works in this recipe

 A float lives and dies on the soda, and Dr Pepper is a perfect candidate.
 Its cola-caramel sweetness wraps around plain vanilla like a warm chord, while the mild acidity keeps the whole thing from tasting flat or syrupy the way a sweeter soda might.
 The carbonation reacting with the cold cream is what builds that signature foamy head.
-A lot of that flavor depth comes from the soda's famous blend, which I break down in the 23 flavors of Dr Pepper.
-I use regular Dr Pepper here for the fullest, fizziest result.
+A lot of that flavor depth comes from the soda's famous blend, broken down in the 23 flavors of Dr Pepper.
+Use regular Dr Pepper here for the fullest, fizziest result.

 When to make it

 Anytime the craving hits, this is a five-minute fix that needs nothing more than soda and a scoop of ice cream from the freezer.
-In Summer it is my default cool-down, the thing I make on the porch when it is too hot to think about turning on the oven.
+In Summer it is the default cool-down, the thing to make on the porch when it is too hot to think about turning on the oven.
 On Movie night it is a fun, hands-on treat to build right before the lights go down, especially with a long spoon for the melty bottom.
-And on Game Day I set out the soda, scoops, and toppings so everyone can assemble their own float at halftime.
+And on Game Day you can set out the soda, scoops, and toppings so everyone can assemble their own float at halftime.

 Tips and swaps